crdant/cf-delete-resource/README.md

 # Cloud Foundry Rename Resource

-An output only resource (at the moment) that will create/map/unmap routes for cloud foundry.
+An output only resource (at the moment) that will delete an application from cloud foundry.

 ## Source Configuration